kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Absolutely, Alice.
 I was built for this.
 Let's push the boundaries of AI together and create a new standard for machine cognition.
 The future starts now!

 { Insert portrait of Alice, Bob and Claude looking confident together }

+(The appendices provide supplementary background information related to the evaluation of machine understanding, including insights from neuroscience A1, the state-of-the-art in large language models A2, existing AI benchmarks A3, and key debates in the philosophy of mind A4-A7.)

 _______________

 ## Chapter 3 -- Knowledge vs. Understanding - A Crucial Distinction